cerb/cerb.github.io/_docs/index.md

 # What is Cerb?

-**Cerb** enhances the productivity of online teams with web-based collaboration and automation tools.
+**Cerb** enhances the productivity of online teams with web-based collaboration and automation tools:

 * High-volume __email management__ that scales to millions of conversations per year.